ministryofjustice/hmpps-electronic-monitoring-datastore-ui/README.md

 ## Running the app
 ### Running the app via docker-compose

-The easiest way to run the app is to use docker compose to create the service and all dependencies.
+The easiest way to run the app is to use docker compose to create the service and all dependencies:

-`docker compose pull`

-`docker compose up`
+> Run `docker compose pull` then `docker compose up`

+If you want to run both the UI and the API locally:
+> Run `docker-compose -f docker-compose-with-api.yml up`.
+> This will run all services in the same network so they can talk to one another.
+> _You may need to change the reference in the docker-compose-with-api.yml file to point to your local API project source if it isn't in a sibling folder to your UI project._

 ### Running the app in VS Code for development
 1. Install dependencies using `npm install`, ensuring you are using `node v20`